ripmge/mgs/readme.md

 ### Access from the Docker Host

-With Docker Engine and the default bridge configuration, the lab subnet is reachable from the host.
-Use the VM IPs listed in the lab tables below.
+With Docker Engine and the default bridge configuration, the lab subnet is reachable from the host. **Use the VM IPs (and ignore container IPs)** listed in the lab tables below.

 Podman and non-default Docker network setups may behave differently.